jeremytammik/RoomEditorApp/README.md

 run both [Apache CouchDB](http://couchdb.apache.org) and the roomedit app itself locally on your system.

-Good luck and habve fun!
+Good luck and have fun!

 ## Author